CMS-29/cloudflare-ddns-agent/README.md

 - Only requires an API Token, not a Global API key, for security and to follow best practice.
 - Custom update frequency times - choose whether you want the agent to check for an IP change for exactly what you need, whether that is 5 seconds, 5 minutes or 5 hours.
 - Utilise the Cloudflare proxy service - you can choose whether you want to update the DNS record as Cloudflare proxy or DNS only.
+- The program is smart enough to check the existing record, so if the IP is already what it should be, the program won't update it for the hell of it; the IP will only be updated if the program sees a difference between the current and proposed IP.

 ## Prerequisites